Archibald Murray: 1917

 In March 1917 at the First Battle of Gaza a British force under Murray's command comprising 52nd (Lowland) Division reinforced by an infantry brigade from Eastern Force attacked Gaza.
 While the Imperial Mounted Division held off the Turkish reinforcements, the Australian and New Zealand Mounted Division (Anzac Mounted Division) reinforced the infantry attack and together, they succeeded in entering Gaza from the north and capturing the adjoining hill of Ali Muntar.
 However the determination of the Turkish defenders and the threat from large Turkish reinforcements approaching from the north and north east ultimately led to decision to withdraw.
 The First Battle of Gaza had been described as "most successful" by understating British and exaggerating enemy casualties.
 This led to loss of political confidence in Murray.

 At the Second Battle of Gaza in April 1917 Murray assembled a larger force comprising the 52nd (Lowland) Division, 53rd (Welsh) Division, the 54th (East Anglian) Division and the recently formed 74th (Yeomanry) Division which was made up of brigades of dismounted yeomanry serving as infantry.
 However the six British tanks, the British heavy guns and naval gunfire from the French coastal defence ship Requin and two British monitors (M21 and M31) did little damage and only served to warn the Turks of the imminent British attack which faltered at all points.
 Again Murray decided to withdraw.
 The Second Battle of Gaza failed due to lack of artillery.

 The Second Battle of Gaza coincided with the failure of the Nivelle Offensive, reports of unrest among Russian troops after the February Revolution and an escalation of the U-Boat War (it was thought that loss of shipping might make Egypt untenable) causing Robertson to prefer a return to a defensive policy in the Middle East, although this was not Lloyd George's view.

 Despite laying the plans for the ultimate defeat of the Turks, Murray was relieved of command and replaced by Edmund Allenby on 29 June 1917.
 Murray was mentioned in despatches again on 3 November 1917.

 After Egypt

-Murray was reassigned, becoming General Officer Commanding-in-Chief for Aldershot Command in October 1917 and having been promoted to full general on 25 August 1919, remained in post until 15 November 1919.
-After retiring from the British Army on 15 November 1922, he was advanced to Knight Grand Cross of the Order of the Bath in the New Year Honours 1928.
+Murray was reassigned, becoming General Officer Commanding-in-Chief for Aldershot Command in October 1917, in succession to General Sir Archibald Hunter, and having been promoted to full general, "for distinguished service in connection with military operations in the Field", on 25 August 1919, remained in post until 15 November 1919.
+After retiring from the British Army on 15 November 1922, he was advanced to Knight Grand Cross of the Order of the Bath in the 1928 New Year Honours.

 He was also colonel of the Royal Inniskilling Fusiliers from 22 August 1911.

 Murray died at his home "Makepeace" at Reigate in Surrey on 21 January 1945 and was buried in a family vault on the west side of Highgate Cemetery.